use-ink/ink/ARCHITECTURE.md

 would have resulted in higher costs for the user (due to increased gas costs) and a lower transaction throughput.
-Freeing memory is irrelevant for our use-case anyway, as the entire memory instance is set up fresh for each individual contract call anyway.
+Freeing memory is irrelevant for our use-case anyway, as the entire memory instance is set up fresh for each individual contract call.

+_todo reviewed until here, below not yet_

 ## Unstable Rust features in ink!